apache/commons-jexl/README.md

 + Precedence of the `match` operator (`=~`) and `not-match` operator (`!~`) is changed to be that of other equality operators.

-+ Passing a lambda more arguments than is specified in the lambda declaration now results in error in a strict mode
++ Passing a function more arguments than is specified in the function declaration now results in error in a strict mode

 + Hoisted variables are effectively final.
 The reason is hoisted variables are in fact copies of the original variables, so assigning a new value to the hoisted variable does not affect the original one.
 Such behaviour is misleading and thus restricted.